 The lateral traces begin to divide slightly below the perianth-zone, while the dorsal traces remain single (Figs. 7-2- h, -i & -j).
-In the perianth-zone, all the traces L and D give off bundles which dissipate into the perianth segments (Figs. 7-2-k & -l).
+In the perianth-zone, all the traces L and D give off bundles which dissipate into the perianth segments (Figs. 7-2-k & -1).
 These illustrations show that five traces in the ovary wall are involved in the vascular supply of each of the outer segments (Tepals).
 The bundles near the sides of both outer segments are produced by the traces L_2 and L_4 , whereas each of these lateral traces also supplies a single inner segment (tepal).
 It is not always possible to detect precisely the origin of the bundles which supply the perianth, because there is a more or less intense anastomosis between the traces just before the bundles turn off into the segments (Fig. 7-1-23).

 Each style receives a dorsal trace which represents the midvein of a carpel (Figs. 7-2-m & -n).
 The styles with the traces D_3 , D_4 and D_1 are also supplied with two lateral traces, whereas the style with the trace D_2 has only one lateral trace.
 The pattern of the traces in the styles indicates that the carpels in this zone of the flower are no longer fused, because each carpel is characterized by its own veins.
 Moreover, the pattern also supports the hypothesis that each lateral trace in the wall of the ovary includes two intimately fused lateral veins of adjacent carpels.
 For example, the lateral trace L_4 which is single in the wall (see Figs. 7-2-g to -i) ramifies in such a way that, in addition to the vascular supply of the perianth segments, it yields two single vertical traces L_4 .
-One of these single traces L_4 supplies the style with the trace D_3 , whereas the other trace supplies the adjacent style with D_4 .
-The style with the trace D_2 does not receive a trace L_3 , while the adjacent style with \tilde{D}3 receives a trace \tilde{L}3 (Figs. 7-2-m & -n).
+One of these single traces L_4 supplies the style with the trace D_3 , whereas the other trace a trace L_3 , while the adjacent style with D_3 receives a trace L_3 (Figs. 7-2-m & -n).